himanshu-joshi01/Atithi-Devo-Bhava/README.md

 ### Overview

-Wanderlust is a cutting-edge web-based platform designed to facilitate the discovery and review of travel listings.
+Atithi Devo Bhava is a cutting-edge web-based platform designed to facilitate the discovery and review of travel listings.
 Our application provides a seamless user experience, allowing travelers to explore and share their experiences with others.
-With a focus on simplicity, scalability, and security, Wanderlust is the perfect solution for travel enthusiasts and industry professionals alike.
+With a focus on simplicity, scalability, and security, Atithi Devo Bhava is the perfect solution for travel enthusiasts and industry professionals alike.

 ### Getting Started